jseto/real-time-update-todo/README.md

 ## Continuous Integration

-This project uses [Travis](https://travis.com) for continuous integration (CI) and deploys it at [AWS](https://aws.amazon.com).
+This project uses [Travis](https://travis.com) for continuous integration (CI) and deploys a Docker container on every master branch commit at [AWS](https://aws.amazon.com).
 You can see a live website for this application [here](http://real-time-update-todo.eu-west-2.elasticbeanstalk.com)